 Aboki&Co.

-The Social House is what happens after the meal.
-A private room behind Jagabans in Los Angeles, held to one hundred and eleven people at a time.
+The Social House is what happens after the meal: a private room in Los Angeles, held to one hundred and eleven people at a time.
 No more, no less.
 When one leaves, one arrives.

 “A room for the regulars.
 A door with a name on it.”

 Members bring their own bottles.
-The House stores them in the Cellar, catalogued and named.
+The House stores them in the Cellar, catalogued and named .
 Bottles rest on the wall.
 Members call for a pour when they want one, and pay a small service fee at the glass.
-They eat suya on the house, every day the doors are open.
-They bring guests, they host dinners, they sit through slow evenings that turn into slower ones.
+Eat suya on the house, every day the doors are open.
+Bring guests, host dinners, sit through slow evenings that turn into slower ones.

 The room does not want to be a nightclub.
 It wants to be the room you keep coming back to.